 The Main Purpose of Gutenberg WordPress Editor

-- The primary use of this latest editor is to make the experience of 'adding rich content to WordPress’ a lot more fun and exciting.
+The primary use is to make the experience of ‘adding rich content to WordPress’ more fun and exciting.

-- It is a crucial step forward in the evolution of WordPress.
+It is a crucial step forward in the evolution of WordPress.
 Without Gutenberg, WordPress native functionality only includes a basic text editor for articles.
-With Gutenberg, WordPress users can create cool-looking content layouts.
-Gutenberg is one of many significant transitions to simplify the WordPress user experience.
+Also, with Gutenberg, WordPress users can create cool-looking content layouts.
+Moreover, Gutenberg is among many significant transitions to simplify the WordPress user experience.

-If you are wondering about the on-going debate concerning Gutenberg, then read on as we discuss this in more detail.
+Are you wondering about the on-going debate about Gutenberg?
+Then read on as we discuss this in more detail.

 Gutenberg Editor Is a Plugin

 It is super easy to add Gutenberg to your WordPress site by downloading it as a WordPress plugin, which you would find on the directory of WordPress plugins.The Gutenberg plugin is updated on a weekly basis, as new and improved features continue to be added.
 However, take note of the description of this plugin.
 It is still beta software and must be used with adequate care.
 As stated earlier, this editor is likely to be integrated into WordPress 5.0.